 Now that you’ve read the installation guide and installed Ansible, it’s time to get started with some ad-hoc commands.

 What we are showing first are not the powerful configuration/deployment/orchestration features of Ansible.
 These features are handled by playbooks which are covered in a separate section.

 This section is about how to initially get Ansible running.
 Once you understand these concepts, read Introduction To Ad-Hoc Commands for some more detail, and then you’ll be ready to begin learning about playbooks and explore the most interesting parts!

-Before we get started, it’s important to understand how Ansible communicates with remote machines over SSH.
+Before we get started, it’s important to understand how Ansible communicates with remote machines over the SSH protocol.

 By default, Ansible will try to use native

 OpenSSH for remote communication when possible.
 This enables ControlPersist (a performance feature), Kerberos, and options in

 ~/.ssh/config such as Jump Host setup.
 However, when using Enterprise Linux 6 operating systems as the control machine (Red Hat Enterprise Linux and derivatives such as CentOS), the version of OpenSSH may be too old to support ControlPersist.
 On these operating systems, Ansible will fallback into using a high-quality Python implementation of